seanpierce/live.introtorhythm.com/README.md

 sudo ufw allow 'Nginx Full'
 ```

-At this point, you should be able to visit your server's IP address to see the default nginx page, or http://[ipaddress]:8000 to see the icecast homepage.
+At this point, you should be able to visit your server's IP address to see the default Nginx page, or http://[ipaddress]:8000 to see the icecast homepage.

+Digital Ocean instructions for adjusting firewall settings can be found [here](https://www.digitalocean.com/community/tutorials/how-to-install-nginx-on-ubuntu-18-04).